-Nowadays, a lot of people are asking themselves the question on how can I make myself sing better.
+Nowadays, a lot of people are asking themselves the question about how can I make myself sing better.
 This question is frequently raised due to the fact that the time and cost involved in learning to sing through a hired professional instructor are skyrocketing not including the strict supervision that you have to go through.

 So, what’s the best possible way for you to learn such a complicated skill to a certain level that can draw the attention of the public to listen to your song the moment you start singing?

 As you continue reading this guide, you’ll come to know how to answer your question.
 “How to sing better if I’m not a born singer?”
-By following some tips provided here, you’ll be able to improve your voice to sing really good and much better easily.
+By following some tips provided here, you’ll be able to improve your voice to sing really well and much better easily.

 Identify Your Singing Voice Weaknesses & Problems

 Yes, that’s right!
 Finding the weaknesses in your voice is the first thing you should do right now.
 You must dive deep into your singing voice and pinpoint the most vulnerable weaknesses/problems that killing your singing performance.
 That’s the fastest and straight forward way to improve your singing performance.

 Step 1) Record Your Singing Voice

 You can record your singing using your phone with the Karaoke recording apps.
 Most of my students use this kind of app.
 You can choose the song you want to sing, record yourself singing the song and replay or even share it with your friends after that.

 It’s the hardest part of finding your singing weaknesses.
 Sometimes, some of the criticisms can be like a sharp dagger to your heart.
 In the manner of facts, you have to accept it, be open-minded on the opinions and ask back more specific questions on the things they found you were not good enough.